dsaucez/SLICES/docs/interconnect_phy.md

 The uplink capacity is computed in the same way as for the spine-and-leaf architecture such that no congestion can occur between clusters of the same administrative domain.

-## Logical interconnect

-The above section discusses potential physical interconnection of elements in the network.
-In this section, we propose a high level discussion on how the interconnection can be implemented.
-We first consider the situation where legacy network protocols are used to operate the network.
-We then discuss how SDN could be used to operate the network.

-### Legacy protocol approach

-### SDN approach
-Various definition of Software-Defined Networking (SDN) exist but the most commonly agreed one is that SDN decouples network control and forwarding functions in order to be directly programmable by a (logically) centralized unit called the _controller_.

-In this case, all the control logic is operated by one controller that has a global knowledge of the infrastructure.
-It is worth noting that the controller can be implemented in a distributed manner.
-For example, the [ONOS](https://opennetworking.org/onos/) controller relies on Apache Kafka to distribute its state over multiple instances and make network wide decision coherently.